betsyval/data-sharing-workshop/_episodes/text-lesson_1.md

 The workshop aims at showing the benefits of data sharing.
 Data sharing is the process of making research data available for wider dissemination.
 For a primer on data sharing, visit https://osf.io/wp4zu/ .

-Tips to use Open Science Framework (https://osf.io/ ) as a (private) repository for data collection to be used as a public tool for data sharing are also including

 > ## `{: .prereq}` Tag
-> Have a working account on Open Science Framework
+> Have an account on Open Science Framework
 {: .prereq}

+Tips to use Open Science Framework (https://osf.io/ ) as a (private) repository for data collection to be used as a public tool for data sharing are also including

 Participants are asked about their experience with data sharing and OSF in particular.